Chicken soup: Japan

 In Japan, chicken soup is known as torijiru.
-Typically it starts with dashi, which is made from boiling konbu (kelp) and katsuobushi (dried skipjack tuna flakes), and not by boiling the chicken (whole chicken is not typically available in Japanese supermarkets).
+Typically it starts with dashi, which is made from boiling konbu (kelp) and katsuobushi (dried skipjack tuna flakes), and not by boiling the chicken.
 After the dashi is prepared, pieces of boneless chicken thigh meat are usually used and combined with vegetables like daikon radish, carrot, burdock, konnyaku, welsh onion, mushrooms, potatoes, and taro root.
 At the end, different seasonings are added depending on the region of the country or type of soup.
 It could be a miso-based soup or soy sauce-based.
 Cooking sake, mirin, salt, and vinegar are also used with the soy sauce or miso.
 The pork equivalent called butajiru is more popular than the chicken-based soup.

 Bone stocks for ramen are also often made with chicken stock, and it is almost invariably used in the less common kotteri variety.

 Jewish (Ashkenazi)

-Chicken soup is a traditional dish of the European Jewish kitchen.
+Chicken soup, sometimes called Jewish penicillin, is a traditional dish of the European Jewish kitchen.
 The Russian and Polish Jewish communities use a relatively high proportion of chicken stock for their soup, made mostly from the bones.

-The soup is prepared with herbs like parsley and fresh dill or thyme, and is often served with knaidlach (matzah balls), kreplach (dumplings), lokshen (flat egg noodles), or mandlen (Shkedei Marak in Israel) (soup "almonds").
-A traditional garnish was eyerlekh (little eggs).
-These unlaid chicken eggs were taken from a hen and boiled in the soup.
+The soup is prepared with herbs such as parsley, fresh dill, and thyme.
+It is often served with matzah balls, kreplach (dumplings), lokshen (flat egg noodles), or shkedei marak (soup nuts/mandlakh).
+A traditional garnish was eyerlekh (little eggs), unlaid chicken eggs taken from a hen and boiled in the soup.
 Modern health standards make these difficult to obtain now.